aoscloud/aos_iamanager/doc/renewcerts.md

 ## High Level Design

-* Renew certificates will be done as part of Update Manager (UM)
+* Renew certificates will be done as part of Identity and Access Manager (IAM)
-* UM protocol will be extended to support renew certificates
+* IAM protocol will be extended to support renew certificates
 * To support different update certificates approaches, certificate update mechanism should be implemented as modules (plugins)
 * Each plugin will have its unique module ID
 * Currently we are going to update ServiceManager certificates.
-Update Service Manager certs module will be implemented in UM
+Update Service Manager certs module will be implemented in IAM
 * Two Service Manager certs update modules should be implemented: one using TPM (for Nuance), another using file system to store/retrieve keys/certs (generic AOS)
 * Provisioning script should not update certs itself but should communicated with UM in order to apply initial certificates (TBD)